 Immunotherapy helps prevent symptoms from starting because it makes the body less sensitive to an allergen.
 This process is called desensitization.
-With immunotherapy, an allergen is slowly introduced to the body.
+With immunotherapy, an allergen is slowly introduced to the body at increasing concentrations.
 Over time, this trains the immune system to better tolerate that allergen.
 This causes symptoms to decrease and sometimes disappear.1-9

 Immunotherapy works best for environmental allergies like those to pollens, dust mites, insect stings, and cats.
 It seems to work less well for mold and dog allergies.
 It has been used for peanut allergies and is being studied for other food allergies.2,6,10